 Parks frequents sci-fi conventions around the country, selling her illustrations of feline superheroes, villains and classic television characters.

-You can preorder Star Trek Cats on Amazon for $14.95.
-The book will be released February 28.
+You can order Star Trek Cats on Amazon for $14.95.